wp-plugins/gravity-forms-sticky-list/readme.txt

 Make sure that your user/role has the correct capabilities.
 You can use a <a href="https://wordpress.org/plugins/user-role-editor/">role editor plugin</a> to check this.
 The capabilities you are looking for are `gravityforms_stickylist` and `gravityforms_stickylist_uninstall`.

+= File uploads can't be edited =

+Sticky List does not support multi file uploads (where you can upload multiple files to a single field).
+Multi file uploads are in the roadmap for a future release.
+In the meantime you can use single file uploads which are supported.

+= Why can't I  edit my multi page entries? =

+Multi page forms are not yet supported.
+This feature is the roadmap for a future release.
+Only single page forms are supported at this time.

 = How can I add the entry ID to the list? =

 Add a field to your form and note the ID of that field and then add this code to your functions.php